 Following receipt of all regulatory approvals in Colombia, first sales of low-THC medical cannabis commenced at the end of March 2020, and in May 2020, the Company also commenced selling of high-THC medical cannabis through its health centres.
 Four SKUs are currently offered for sale with prescriptions rising on an accelerated basis.
-Khiron Colombia will continue to work with distribution networks in Colombia to offer the same SKUs in pharmacies across the country and initiate mass media programs to increase the number of prescriptions.
+Khiron Colombia will continue to work with distribution networks in Colombia to offer the same SKUs in pharmacies across the country and initiate programs to increase the number of prescriptions.

-The Company is also preparing for first medical cannabis sales in Peru and the UK in the third quarter of 2020.
+The Company also delivered its first medical cannabis sales in Peru and the UK in the third quarter of 2020.